Siege of Calais (1596): Background

-Since 1562, France had been in the grip of the French Wars of Religion in which Spain had regularly intervened in favour of the Catholic League of France, most notably in the siege of Paris (in 1590) or the Rouen (in 1591), and other battles as Craon in 1592, or the Relief of Blaye in 1593.
-But only in 1595, the war was officially declared between the two countries by the new King Henry IV of France (French: Henri de Bourbon), who had the year before converted to Catholicism and been received into Paris to be crowned.
+Since 1562, France had been in the grip of the French Wars of Religion in which Spain had regularly intervened in favour of the Catholic League of France, most notably in the Sieges of Paris (1590) and Rouen (1591), the Battle of Craon (1592), and the Relief of Blaye (1593).
+But only in 1595 was war officially declared between the two countries by the new King Henry IV of France (French: Henri de Bourbon), who had the year before converted to Catholicism and been received into Paris to be crowned.

-Henry IV was attempting to reconquer large parts of northern France from hostile Spanish-French Catholic forces.
+Henry IV was attempting to reconquer large parts of northern France from hostile Spanish-Catholic League forces.
 In 1595, the Spanish army led by Don Pedro Henríquez de Acevedo, Count of Fuentes, took the initiative, conquering a great number of French towns, castles, and villages, including Doullens.
-In the spring of 1596, the French army led by Henry IV laid siege to La Fère, under control of the Catholic League of France.
+In November 1595, the French army led by Henry IV laid siege to La Fère, under control of the Spanish forces.

-After the death at Brussels of the Archduke Ernest of Austria, on 20 February 1595, the Archduke Albert was sent by Philip II of Spain (Spanish: Felipe II de España) to Brussels from the Spanish court in Madrid, to succeed his elder brother as Governor-General of the Spanish Netherlands, charge assigned to Don Pedro Henríquez de Acevedo, Count of Fuentes, until the arrival of Albert to the Low Countries.
+After the death of Archduke Ernest of Austria at Brussels, on 20 February 1595, Archduke Albert was sent by Philip II of Spain to Brussels from the Spanish court in Madrid to succeed his elder brother as Governor-General of the Spanish Netherlands.
 He made his entry in Brussels on 11 February 1596, and his priority was the conflict with Henry IV of France.
-On 29 March, Albert left Brussels, and went to Valenciennes, where met the forces of the Spanish Army of Flanders, and advanced over France in late March, but instead of sending it to relieve La Fère, it turned towards Calais, where it arrived on 8 April.
+On 29 March, Albert left Brussels and went to Valenciennes, where he met the forces of the Spanish Army of Flanders, and advanced into France in late March, but instead of relieving La Fère, it turned towards Calais, where it arrived on 8 April.